Ayiesha Woods: Love Like This (since 2008)

 Woods has also recorded and released a Christmas album entitled Christmas Like This, which was released on November 10, 2009.
 Woods was one of three judges at the 2013 Christian Women in Media Association National Music Showcase in Nashville, Tennessee.

-It's Time (2014-Present)
+It's Time (since 2014)

 After taking a Sabbatical to start a family, Woods recorded and released an album entitled "It's Time" September 9, 2014 on her Independent Label Original Peace Music Group.

-The Runway Project (2017-Present)
+The Runway Project (since 2017)

 The Runway Project (2/14/17) a 7-song EP of songs that are thematic anthems for the underdog.